This blog post was updated on July 7, 2020.

 Reservations are recommended and the dress code is smart casual for the dining area (no dress code for the bar).

 Have you been to any other great historic eateries in The Big Easy?
-Do you have a favorite historic restaurant in your city you’d like to tell us about?
 Let us know in the comments below.